Wasserstein Distance, Fourier Series and Applications: Proof of Theorem 2

 \begin{proof}[Proof of Theorem 2] We assume that $f: \mathbb{T} \rightarrow \mathbb{R}_{\geq 0}$ is given and has mean value $\overline{f}$.
 Our goal is to obtain a lower bound on $W_1(f(x)dx, \overline{f} dx)$.
 Our general smoothing procedure allows us to assume w.l.o.g. that $f$ is given as

 as long as our subsequent estimates do not depend on $N$: we can always take $N$ so large that $\|f\|_{L^1}/N \ll W_1(f(x)dx, \overline{f} dx)$ and then apply the smoothing procedure.
-We will, mainly for simplicity of notation, construct a lower bound on the simple class of transport plans that is given by explicit functions $T:\mathbb{T} \rightarrow \mathbb{T}$ as opposed to the actual set of copulas -- this is w.l.o.g. since all the arguments immediately apply in the general case or, from a different perspective, general copulas can actually be approximated by this simpler class of maps because the underlying density is given by a smooth density.
+We will, mainly for simplicity of notation, construct a lower bound on the simple class of transport plans that is given by explicit functions $T:\mathbb{T} \rightarrow \mathbb{T}$ as opposed to the actual set of measures on the product space -- this is justified by the Lemma above.
 Assuming $T:\mathbb{T} \rightarrow \mathbb{T}$ is one of these specialized transport plans, the cost of transport to equilibrium is computed as

 Let now $t > 0$ be arbitrary; we can introduce an additional layer of averaging by writing

 The next step is to obtain a lower bound on the inner integral assuming that, for $x$ fixed,